Living up to the hype: Dressel win 1st individual gold medal

 The first three gold medals of Dressel’s career were all in the relays — two in Rio de Janeiro, another in the 4×100 free relay at the Tokyo Games.

-Now, Dressel has earned one all by himself.
+Now, Dressel has earned a gold all by himself.

+“It is a lot different.
+I guess I thought it would be, I just didn’t want to admit to it,” he said.
+“It’s a lot tougher.
+You have to rely on yourself, there’s no one to bail you out from a bad split.”

-He climbed atop the lane rope, a look of wonder on his face, and held up the index finger on each hand.
+Dressel climbed atop the lane rope, a look of wonder on his face, and held up the index finger on each hand.

 No. 1 indeed.